 If New York is the capital of the world, then Times Square is the capital of New York.
 The famous stretch of Midtown Manhattan is bursting with star power, from famous people to famous places.
-While you can't visit Times Square without hitting up some of the main attractions, you should take your time to sink into the place.
-It's easy to find amazing, underappreciated places in the heart of Manhattan.
+While you can't visit Times Square without hitting up some of the main attractions, it's easy to find amazing, underappreciated places in the heart of Manhattan.
 Once you've had a one-of-a-kind tour of the town, you ought to skip the big-name bars, restaurants, and attractions and go where the locals go.

 One great way to start your day in Times Square is with a walking tour, courtesy of Free Tours By Foot.
-You’ll get a quick, on-the-ground look at the area and doubtlessly find a few extra spots you want to visit while you are.
+You’ll get a quick, on-the-ground look of the area and doubtlessly find a few extra spots you want to visit.
 If you’re not a fan of crowds, then you can also ‘book’ an audio tour—a prerecorded tour by one of the companies’ best tour guides that takes you through major stops on your own schedule.

-Bryant Park is older than the United States by over a century.
-It dates back to the 1640s, when the colonial governor designated the stretch of wilderness as a park.
-While New York exploded around the park, the park has remained a lush, peaceful spot amidst the frantic energy of the city.
-With a free skating rink, beautiful lawns and gardens, an old-fashioned merry-go-round and more, Bryant Park is the place to unwind throughout the day.
+Bryant Park is older than the United States by a century.
+It dates back to the 1640s when the colonial governor designated this stretch of wilderness as a park.
+While New York has exploded around it, the park remains a lush and peaceful spot amidst the frantic energy of the city.
+With a free skating rink, beautiful gardens, an old-fashioned merry-go-round and more, Bryant Park is the place to unwind throughout the day.

-Any trip to Times Square should take an hour or so to marvel at Madame Tussaud’s ever-expanding collection of incredibly detailed celebrity wax sculptures.
+Any trip to Times Square calls for an hour or so to marvel at Madame Tussaud’s ever-expanding collection of incredible celebrity wax sculptures.
 They’re so impressively done that you might be able to trick your friends and social media followers into thinking you met all these celebrities!
 Whether you want to prank your friends or you’d prefer to simply enjoy the artistry and hard work on display, Madame Tussaud’s New York is for you.

 Have you ever wanted to swim through the depths of the ocean and see the waters teeming with life from up close?
-The National Geographic Encounter: Ocean Odyssey uses a massive, immersive digital display to simulate just this experience.
-To the left, right, forward and backward, you’ll see renderings of all sorts of sea life swimming around you as you walk through the display.
+The National Geographic Encounter: Ocean Odyssey uses a massive, immersive digital display to simulate this experience.
+Everywhere you look, renderings of all kinds of sea life swim around you as you walk through the display.
 It’s one of the most resonating, powerful displays of natural beauty you can see while remaining dry.

-Believe it or not, but you need to pay a visit to this museum to all things weird.
-As part of the same franchise as the famous books of wacky world records, strange stories, and awesome oddities, you’ll see things here you’ve never seen before.
+You need to pay a visit to this museum for all things weird.
+As part of the same franchise as the famous books of wacky world records, strange stories, and awesome oddities, Ripley’s Believe it or Not!
+Odditorium collects things you’ve never seen before.
 Authentic shrunken heads and an exhibit dedicated to everything you didn’t want to know about cockroaches are just scratching the surface of the oddities on display.

 If you want to take the best views from anywhere in New York, the observation deck atop the Rockefeller Center is your place.
 It stretches on for three stories and wraps around the entire structure.
 Overall, it's the perfect place for breathtaking panoramic shots of the New York City skyline.
 Can you say Instagrammable?

-You can wrap up your day in Times Square with a three in one tour, pub crawl, and history lesson with the New Yorkers behind Telltale Tours.
+You can wrap up your day in Times Square with a three-in-one tour with the New Yorkers behind Telltale Tours.
 They’ll take you on a speakeasy-themed tour of the historic bars of Times Square and Midtown.
 The guides are just as friendly and easygoing as they are knowledgeable, and the drinks are always excellent.